griffi-gh/nix-tizen-sdk/README.md

 [tizen_studio_source](https://download.tizen.org/sdk/tizenstudio/tizen_studio_source/snapshots/))
 as auto-generated Nix fetchurl derivations.

-In most cases, you should use `makeTizenSdk` to combine distribution packages, and never touch them directly, as it handles dependencies and wrapping for you.
+In most cases, you should use `mkTizenSdk` to combine distribution packages, and never touch them directly, as it handles dependencies and wrapping for you.

 The naming convention of auto-generated dist packages is as follows: